-The Medical Research Council Brain Network Dynamics Unit at the University of Oxford (BNDU) is a strategic partnership between the Medical Research Council and the University of Oxford.
-The Director of the BNDU is Professor Peter Brown.
-The BNDU opened in April 2015, and operates over two sites located at the Department of Pharmacology and the Nuffield Department of Clinical Neurosciences.
-The BNDU is exceptional across the world in placing research on the temporal dynamics of brain networks at the hub of discovery and treatment.
+The Medical Research Council Brain Network Dynamics Unit at the University of Oxford (MRC BNDU) is a strategic partnership between the Medical Research Council and the University of Oxford.
+The Director of the MRC BNDU is Professor Peter Brown.
+The MRC BNDU opened in April 2015, and operates over two sites located at the Department of Pharmacology and the Nuffield Department of Clinical Neurosciences.
+The MRC BNDU is exceptional across the world in placing research on the temporal dynamics of brain networks at the hub of discovery and treatment.

 Our ultimate goal is to develop recurrent Brain Computer Interfaces that selectively and strategically target circuit malfunctions in neurological and psychiatric disorders.
 To realise this, we will define the cellular basis of network dynamics and their disturbance at the levels of microcircuits, scale up from these insights to explain systems behaviour and phenotype, and develop and implement spatiotemporally-patterned neuronal manipulation for therapy.